Please subscribe to our newsletter!

 Hopitaly Zoara first opened 2012 in the remote village of Fotadrevo as a cooperative project funded by Doctors for Madagascar and supported by the charitable Madagascan organization Elson Hanitra Madagascar Mission (EHM).
 Thanks to the unflagging dedication of Dr. Elson Randrianantenaina and his colleagues, thousands of patients can be treated here year after year.

-Many of the patients who arrive here have previously consulted local traditional healers or shamans.
-Not until after having endured long and costly, albeit ineffective and sometimes harmful treatment, do they set out for Fotadrevo: parents with small children, accident victims with friends and village chiefs complete with entourage.
+Many of the patients who arrive here have previously consulted local traditional healers.
+Not until after the treatment turns out to be ineffective or even harmful, do they set out for Fotadrevo: parents with small children, accident victims with friends and village chiefs complete with entourage.
 Since for most patients the clinic is far away and getting here is difficult, only the most serious cases are brought here, often at an advanced stage.
 Childbirth complications, knife, spear, and bullet wounds, infections, tumours and malnutrition are routine in Fotadrevo.
 Doctors and nurses give their all in emergencies - every procedure must be just right if patients are to have a chance.

 Despite difficult conditions, the local doctors do excellent work.
 A combination of training, experience and thinking on their feet helps them succeed in performing even complicated operations.
 The sheer distances involved make transfers to other hospitals all but impossible.
 Dr. Randrianantenaina and his team frequently work fourteen hours a day in order to help as many patients they can.
 The surgeon and his hospital are highly respected in the region.